agarnung/awesome-3d-point-cloud-denoising/README.md

 # Overview
-A curated list of awesome 3D pointcloud denoising (and closely related fields) papers.
+A curated list of awesome 3D point cloud denoising (and closely related fields) papers.

 This is a work in _continuous progress_.